pnorbert/adiosvm/README.txt

-VII.
+IX.
 Installing R and pbdR
 ===========================

 This is for the pbdR tutorial.
 Not required for an ADIOS-only tutorial.